-There is a restoration provision of \$247,000 (September 30, 2016 - \$272,000) with respect to the Sangdong Mine based on the amount assessed by the relevant local government authorities.
+There is a restoration provision of \$730 (December 31, 2020 - \$760) with respect to the Sangdong Mine based on the amount assessed by the relevant local government authorities.

-Almonty assumed, on the acquisition, a restoration provision of 34,910,000, which as at September 30, 2017 has a balance of 29,184,000 with respect to the Panasqueira Mine's future obligation to restore and reclaim the mine once it has ceased to mine ore.
-The restoration provision represents the present value of rehabilitation costs relating to the mine site which are expected to be incurred subsequent to 2033 after the mine ceases production.
+As at December 31, 2021, there is a restoration provision of \$36,384 (December 31, 2020 - \$40,680) with respect to the Panasqueira Mine's future obligation to restore and reclaim the mine once it has ceased to mine ore, currently estimated to be in the year 2045.
+The restoration provision represents the present value of rehabilitation costs relating to the mine site which are expected to be incurred subsequent to 2045.
+Total rehabilitation costs relating to the mine site are estimated to be \$852 and are expected to be incurred after the mine ceases production.
 Assumptions based on the current economic environment have been made, which management believes are a reasonable basis upon which to estimate the future liability.
 These estimates are reviewed regularly to take into account any material changes to the assumptions.
 Actual rehabilitation costs will ultimately depend upon future market prices for the necessary decommissioning works required which will reflect current market conditions at that time.
 The timing of the rehabilitation is likely to depend on when the mine ceases to produce at economically viable rates.
 This in turn will depend on Almonty's ability to extend the mine life years through additional exploration and also on the future price of WO3 concentrate.